 After the Revolutionary War, settlers pushed into the Ohio River Valley, driving tribes from their lands.
-Shawnee leader Tecumseh

-Shawnee leader lecumseh (c.
+Shawnee leader Tecumseh (c.
 1768-1813) was determined that the only way Native Americans could be heard was to speak in one voice.
-He traveled through present-day Ohio, Michigan, Indiana, and Illinois persuading tribes to join his confederation, but was killed in battle before his dreams were realized.
+He traveled through present day Ohio, Michigan, Indiana, and Illinois persuading tribes to join his confederation, but was killed in battle before his was killed in battle before his dreams were realized.